Strong coupling of virtual negative states in the Kapitza-Dirac effect: Introduction

 In this article, we investigate the coupling of negative states for the case of the Kapitza-Dirac effect \cite{kapitza_dirac_1933_proposal,batelaan_2000_KDE_first,batelaan_2007_RMP_KDE}, in which the electron is interacting with a standing wave of light.
-A common method \cite{ahrens_bauke_2012_spin-kde,ahrens_bauke_2013_relativistic_KDE,ahrens_2017_spin_filter,ahrens_2020_two_photon_bragg_scattering} for numerically and analytically describing the quantum dynamics in terms of the energy-eigenstates allows a precise tracking of the coupling strength of negative states, in the framework of time-dependent perturbation theory.
-The circumstance that a precise experimental implementation of the Kapitza-Dirac effect already exists \cite{Freimund_Batelaan_2001_KDE_first,Freimund_Batelaan_2002_KDE_detection_PRL}, and the mentioned association of negative states with virtual anti-particle excitations \cite{ahrens_2020_two_photon_bragg_scattering} matches the Kapitza-Dirac effect, emphasizes the significance of this study.
+In the original proposal 1933 by Kapitza and Dirac, this effect is treated within a non-relativistic framework, utilizing the Thomson differential cross section formula \cite{jackson_1999_classical_electro_dyamics} without reference to the Dirac equation, negative-energy states, or virtual electron-positron pairs.
+Subsequent relativistic treatments have established the theoretical foundation for spin-dependent dynamics and high-intensity regimes \cite{ahrens_bauke_2012_spin-kde,ahrens_bauke_2013_relativistic_KDE,erhard_bauke_2015_spin,McGregor_Batelaan_2015_two_color_spin,dellweg_awwad_mueller_2016_spin-dynamics_bichromatic_laser_fields,dellweg_mueller_2016_interferometric_spin-polarizer,ahrens_2017_spin_filter,ahrens_2020_two_photon_bragg_scattering}.
+Building upon this foundation, our work focuses specifically on quantifying the coupling strength to negative-energy intermediate states and elucidating their role as virtual particle-antiparticle excitations in the diffraction process.
+A common method \cite{ahrens_bauke_2012_spin-kde,ahrens_bauke_2013_relativistic_KDE,ahrens_2017_spin_filter,ahrens_2020_two_photon_bragg_scattering} for numerically and analytically describing the quantum dynamics in terms of the energy-eigenstates allows a precise tracking of the coupling strength of negative states in the framework of time-dependent perturbation theory, which is valid in the weak field case ($|e\vec A_0| \ll mc^2$).
+We apply time-ordered perturbation theory techniques, as developed in quantum field theory \cite{Halzen_Martin_1984_quarks_and_leptons,Weinberg_1995_quantum_theory_of_fields}, to analyze the specific setup of the standing-wave Kapitza-Dirac effect.
+This approach enables a decomposition of scattering amplitudes into contributions from virtual positive- and negative-energy intermediate states and provides insight into the relativistic quantum structure of the diffraction process.
+The circumstance that (i) a precise experimental implementation of the Kapitza-Dirac effect already exists \cite{Freimund_Batelaan_2001_KDE_first,Freimund_Batelaan_2002_KDE_detection_PRL}, and that (ii) the mentioned association of negative states with virtual anti-particle excitations \cite{ahrens_2020_two_photon_bragg_scattering} is matching the Kapitza-Dirac effect, emphasizes the significance of this study.